MicrosoftDocs/VBA-Docs/Language/Concepts/Getting-Started/looping-through-code.md

 ## Run several statements on the same object

 In Visual Basic, usually you must specify an object before you can run one of its [methods](../../Glossary/vbe-glossary.md#method) or change one of its [properties](../../Glossary/vbe-glossary.md#property).
-You can use the **With** statement to specify an object once for an entire series of statements.
+Use the **With** statement to specify an object once for an entire series of statements.

 - [With](using-with-statements.md): Running a series of statements on the same object